 International entry is currently allowed for: Entry is partially open for citizens and permanent residents of France.

 The government of Italy has imposed the following measures to reduce the spread of COVID-19:

-The above information was last verified on 15/06/2021.
-Remember to check the latest COVID-19 travel safety regulations for your trip between Paris and Rome closer to your planned date of departure here.
+The above information was last verified on 27/09/2021.
+Remember to check the latest COVID-19 travel safety regulations for your trip to Rome from Paris closer to your planned date of departure here.

 Return travel to Paris, France from Italy is: Partially open.

 Entry into France is allowed for: Entry is partially open for citizens and permanent residents of Italy.